BreDickerson/enjoy-the-outdoors/README.md

 # enjoy-the-outdoors
 Enjoy the Outdoors
-<p>project is a National Parks webpage that was used to showcase my knowlegde of Javascript.
+<p>A National Parks webpage that was used to showcase my knowlegde of Javascript.
 I implemented the data provided to me inside of the project repository using innerHTML, and to design my project i used HTML and CSS to make it look more stylized.
 </p>

 ![index page with jumbotron header and info cards] <img src="screenshots/index-cards-screenshot.png">